paritytech/polkadot-staking-miner/README.md

 NOTE: the miner only listens to finalized blocks.
 Listening to the best blocks is not offered as an option.

+### Automatic Deposit Recovery

+The miner automatically handles deposit recovery for discarded submissions:

+- **Automatic Cleanup**: Scans for old submissions from previous rounds that were not selected as winners
+- **Deposit Recovery**: Calls `clear_old_round_data()` to reclaim locked deposits from discarded solutions
+- **Triggered on Phase Transitions**: Activates when transitioning from Done/Export to Off phase

+This ensures that deposits from unsuccessful submissions are automatically recovered, maintaining the economic viability of long-term mining operations.

 ### Prepare your SEED

 While you could pass your seed directly to the cli or Docker, this is highly **NOT** recommended.
 Instead, you should use an ENV variable.